Susanne Klatten

 Susanne Hanna Ursula Klatten (née Quandt, born 28 April 1962) is a German billionaire heiress, the daughter of Herbert and Johanna Quandt.
-As of January 2022, her net worth was estimated at US$23.4 billion, and the richest woman in Germany and the 50th richest person in the world according to the Bloomberg Billionaires Index.
+As of January 2022, her net worth was estimated at US$23.4 billion, making her the wealthiest woman in Germany and the 50th richest person in the world according to the Bloomberg Billionaires Index.

 Education

 Klatten was born in Bad Homburg, West Germany.
 After gaining a degree in business finance, she worked for the advertising agency Young & Rubicam in Frankfurt from 1981 to 1983.
 This was followed by a course in marketing and management at the University of Buckingham, and an MBA from IMD Business School in Lausanne specialising in advertising.

 She gained further business experience in London with Dresdner Bank, the Munich branch of management consultants McKinsey and the bank Bankhaus Reuschel & Co.
 She has often worked under the name Susanne Kant.

+Klatten has received several honorary titles, including Honorary Senator of the Technical University of Munich (TUM) in 2004, and is a Honorary Graduate at University of Buckingham in 2022.

 Investments

 On her father's death she inherited his 50.1% stake in pharmaceutical and chemicals manufacturer Altana.
 She sits on Altana's supervisory board and helped transform it into a world-class corporation in the German DAX list of 30 top companies.
 In 2006 Altana AG sold its pharmaceutical activities to Nycomed for €4.5 billion, leaving only its speciality chemicals business.
 The €4.5 billion was distributed to shareholders as a dividend.
 Altana maintained its stock exchange listing and Klatten remained its majority shareholder.

 In 2009, she bought almost all shares she did not already own in Altana.
 Altana and SKion, which are both wholly owned by Susanne Klatten, are shareholder of Landa Digital Printing with together 46% since 2018.
 Landa Digital Printing is a company of the Israeli entrepreneur and inventor Benny Landa in the field of digital printing and nanotechnology.

-Her father also left her a 12.50% stake in BMW, but following the death of her mother in 2015, her stake in BMW is now 19.2%.
+Her father also left her a 12.50% stake in BMW, which increased to 19.2% following the death of her mother in 2015.
 She was appointed to the supervisory board of BMW with her brother Stefan Quandt in 1997.

 German graphite maker SGL Carbon said on 16 March 2009 that Klatten owns options to raise her stake in SGL from 8% to almost a quarter of the shares but no more than that.